chris-kc-cheng/study-notes/README.md

 - Prospective client (composite strategy)/investor (pooled fund): expressed interest, and qualified to invest
 - May (not required) to use money-weighted return only if 1. has control over external cash flows, and 2a. portfolio is closed-end/fixed-life/fixed-commitment, or 2b. significant illiquid investments
 - Composite
+    - The firm is not required to create a composite that includes only one or more pooled funds unless the firm offers the strategy as a segregated account.
     - Asset-weighted average
     - May include non-fee-paying portfolios
     - NOT include non-discretionary